safespring/docs/content/backup/howto/bare-metal-tbmr.md

 ##### 1. Retrieve the bootable ISO image

-In the case of Windows, the bootable ISOs of TBMR are _not_ available at IPnett's [distribution site](https://api.cloud.ipnett.se/dist/tbmr/Windows/).
+In the case of Windows, the bootable ISOs of TBMR are _not_ available at Safesprings's [distribution site](https://api.cloud.ipnett.se/dist/tbmr/Windows/).
 The bootable images are based on WinPE 2 for 32-bit Windows and WinPE 4 for 64-bit Windows.
 This is due to Microsoft Licensing restrictions.

 The solution is that each customer site creates its own 32-bit and 64-bit TBMR WinPE images.
 Cristie has a tool called **CRISP** that assists with this.